 2. Learn where your feelings live.

 Most of us house feelings in particular places.
 Tension lives in the neck or head.
 Discussed can make you sick to your stomach.
 When you get a strange body sensation do not dismiss it.
 Check it out.
 Is this a physical ache or pain or is this emotional?
 A whole lot of undiagnosable pains turn out to be feelings that people mistake for a physical ailment.
 Yes, psychosomatic pain hurts.
 It is your emotions that live in your body telling you that they need your attention.

 If you have feelings, and we all do, after you have identified that you are having this sensation, psychical or emotional, next try to put a name to the feeling.
 The more names you can attach to feelings the more accurate the information they can provide to you.

 4. Recognize that others may not be feeling what you are feeling – empathy.

 Not everyone experiences an event the same way.
-Lean to recognize that others may be scared when you are intrigued.
-What make someone else feel excitement may make you fearful.
+Learn to recognize that others may be scared when you are intrigued.
+What makes someone else feel excitement may make you fearful.

 5. Study and learn about nonverbal expressions of feelings.